 It is the policy of Williamsburg Technical College to employ means to ensure compliance with the English Fluency in Higher Education Act of 1991.
 The purpose of the policy and procedures is to define methods to ensure that all permanent and adjunct faculty whose first language is other than English, and who teach one or more credit courses, possess adequate proficiency in both the written and spoken English language and that appropriate response be given to student complaints regarding an instructor's English fluency.
-For more information, contact the Dean of Instruction, Clifton R. Elliott, (843) 355-4138.
+For more information, contact the Vice President for Academic Affairs, Clifton R. Elliott, (843) 355-4138.